Crosbyton, Texas: Education

 The city is served by the Crosbyton Consolidated Independent School District.

 Climate

 Crosbyton gets about 23 inches of rain each year.
 As a comparison, the US average is 39 inches.
-Snowfall averages 7 inches compared to the US city average of 26 inches of snow.
-The city receives some measurable precipitation about 40 days a year.
+Snowfall averages seven inches, compared to the average of 26 inches of snow in American cities.
+The city receives some measurable precipitation approximately 40 days a year.

-Sunny weather typically occurs 263 days.
+Sunny weather typically occurs 263 days per year.
 The Sperling comfort index for Crosbyton is 62 out of 100 (the higher score indicates a more comfortable year-round climate.